 Their sole purpose is “to help women entrepreneurs launch, propel, and grow their businesses.”
-The program supports female startups in all industries by providing female led companies a safe place to test their ideas and grow their businesses.
+The program supports female startups in all industries by providing female-led companies with a safe place to test their ideas and grow their businesses.
 Hera indicates that their labs at Hera Hub are “a one-stop resource for enterprising women to work, connect, and flourish.”

-A startup accelerator which has as a goal “to promote exceptional women leaders and the companies they run.”
-The motivation behind their efforts includes a belief that there are fewer comparable women led startups then one would expect there to be and that diverse companies are stronger companies.
+A startup accelerator that has as a goal “to promote exceptional women leaders and the companies they run.”
+The motivation behind their efforts includes a belief that there are fewer comparable women-led startups then one would expect there to be and that diverse companies are stronger companies.

-A San Francisco based accelerator which focuses on companies led by female or minority entrepreneurs.
+A San Francisco based accelerator that focuses on companies led by female or minority entrepreneurs.
 They describe themselves as follows:

 “NewME is a platform that helps out of the box entrepreneurs transform cool ideas into great businesses.”
 “NewME speeds up your road to success by “digging in” and giving you the support you need to win.”

 Their objective is to address the entrepreneurial gender gap in the St. Louis, MO area.
 The accelerator is “focused on increasing women entrepreneurs’ access to growth capital and the number of women investing in early-stage capital markets,” according to their website.